 In the meantime, your finances will be of concern.
-We have put together some helpful information on maximizing your income, dealing with priority debts including mortgages and utilities and dealing with debts.
+We have put together some helpful information on maximising your income, dealing with priority debts including mortgages and utilities and dealing with debts.

 Sick Pay/ SSP

-If you are too ill to work or staying at home due to Covid-19 you can claim SSP.
-You’ll receive SSP of at least statutory sick pay (SSP) of £94.25 but some companies will offer more, depending on their individual sick pay policies.
+If you are too ill to work or staying at home due to Covid 19 you can claim SSP.
+You’ll receive SSP of at least £94.25 but some companies will offer more, depending on their individual sick pay policies.

 You must earn at least £118 a week to be eligible.
 This increases to £120 after 6 April 2020.
 SSP is paid for up to 28 weeks.
 This will now be paid from the day 1 rather than day 4, in line with new legislation announced in the Budget last week.

 Anyone who has problems claiming SSP from their employer can contact the HM Revenue and Customs statutory payment dispute team:

 Friday 8.30am to 4.30pm